From Filters to VLMs: Benchmarking Defogging Methods through Object Detection and Segmentation Performance: Introduction

-This paper presents a structured empirical study that compares a comprehensive set of processing pipelines under a consistent evaluation stack: (i) raw foggy input, (ii) handcrafted filters, (iii) learned defogging models, (iv) chained pipelines (\emph{filter}$\rightarrow$\emph{model} and \emph{model}$\rightarrow$\emph{filter}), and (v) visual–language–model (VLM) image editing.
-We quantify not only image appearance but also \emph{downstream} object detection and segmentation performance\cite{kirillov2019panoptic,cheng2022mask2former} on Foggy Cityscapes\cite{sakaridis2018foggy}, enabling an end-to-end view of whether, when, and how defogging helps what autonomous vehicle (AV) systems actually need.
-Figure \ref{fig:intro} shows an example of detecting an object that was masked by the fog.
+To address these gaps, this paper presents a structured empirical study benchmarking a comprehensive set of processing pipelines within a consistent evaluation framework: (i) raw foggy inputs, (ii) handcrafted filters, (iii) learned defogging models, (iv) chained pipelines (\emph{filter}$\rightarrow$\emph{model} and \emph{model}$\rightarrow$\emph{filter}), and (v) prompt-driven image editing model (VLM).
+Crucially, we extend beyond synthetic evaluation by incorporating the Adverse Conditions Dataset with Correspondences (ACDC)~\cite{sakaridis2025acdc} alongside Foggy Cityscapes~\cite{sakaridis2018foggy}.
+By training and evaluating on synthetic data and testing on real-world footage, we explicitly examine the transferability of these methods to the real world.
+We quantify performance not only through image appearance metrics but also via \emph{downstream} object detection and segmentation tasks~\cite{kirillov2019panoptic,cheng2022mask2former}.
+This approach establishes a standard for evaluating whether image restoration effectively bridges the synthetic to real fog and translates into improved reliability for downstream perception tasks.
+Figure \ref{fig:intro} illustrates an instance where our pipeline recovers an object previously masked by fog.

-We target two persistent gaps: (i) over–reliance on pixel-level fidelity scores as proxies for downstream task performance~\cite{li2019reside}, and (ii) limited evidence on how generic, prompt-driven VLM editors~\cite{huggingface_controlnet_examples,lhoest2022hub,wolf2020transformers} compare to dedicated defogging models or simple filters when judged by detection/segmentation accuracy.
-Our design isolates these factors by holding the detection/segmentation module fixed and varying only the preprocessing pipeline, including mixed chains that test for complementarity.
-In addition, we conduct a \emph{qualitative assessment using a VLM judge} applied to model outputs and analyze its \emph{alignment with quantitative metrics}, measuring whether rubric-based VLM scores correlate with downstream detection (mAP)~\cite{kirillov2019panoptic}.

-We introduce a tailored chain-of-thought (CoT) defogging prompt for general-purpose image-editing back-ends in image-to-image mode.
-The prompt explicitly qualitative cues such as edge acuity, local contrast, color fidelity, artifact suppression, and semantic consistency, together with a negative prompt that suppresses common failure modes (e.g., leftover fog, glow/halo, blur, exposure errors, hallucinations).
-Across Foggy Cityscapes, the CoT prompt yields consistent mean average precision (mAP) gains over a minimal baseline prompt and improves segmentation quality, while classical filters and simple chains offer mixed benefits.
-Qualitative rubric scores for edge sharpness and local contrast show the strongest correlation with mAP, indicating that aligning prompts with task-salient visual cues translates into downstream detection improvements.
+We introduce a Semantic Chain-of-Thought (CoT) defogging prompt for general-purpose image-editing VLMs in image-to-image mode.
+The prompt emphasizes explicit qualitative cues such as edge acuity, local contrast, color fidelity, artifact suppression, and semantic consistency.
+Across Foggy Cityscapes, the VLMs with CoT prompt yield consistent mean average precision (mAP) gains over a minimal baseline prompt and improves segmentation quality, while classical filters and simple chains offer mixed benefits.
+Regarding the qualitative scores, \textbf{edge sharpness} and \textbf{local contrast} show the strongest correlation with the mAP of the downstream detection, indicating that aligning prompts with task-salient visual cues translates into downstream task improvements.